lucasBruma/lucasBruma/README.md

 ## Hello 👋

-My name is Lucas, I'm from Argentina and I'm a frontend developer
+My name is Lucas, a frontend developer from Argentina

-* Currently looking for a job but doing a lot of projects.
+* Currently looking for an opportunity to work in Tech but doing a lot of projects.
-* I would love to work in a startup.

 ## Skills